Good Deeds Avon

 -

-Locate a property within Eagle County that meets the program’s eligibility requirements.
-The property must:
+Identify a property that meets program requirements.
+The property must be:

 -

-To begin the application process, please contact the Program Manager at The Valley Home Store (contact information provided below) to schedule an initial appointment.
-During this meeting, program guidelines, eligibility criteria, property details, and subsequent steps will be reviewed.
-You will also receive assistance with creating your HomeKeeper online application and information regarding down payment requirements.
+Schedule an initial appointment with The Valley Home Store.
+During this meeting, you will review guidelines, eligibility, property details, and next steps.
+You will also receive assistance setting up your HomeKeeper online application and information about down payment requirements.

 -

-After your initial appointment and once you have identified an eligible property, please complete and submit your HomeKeeper online application.
-Applications are processed on a first-come, first-served basis and are time- and date-stamped upon receipt.
-Approval is at the discretion of the Program Administrator and is subject to the availability of funds.
+After your appointment and once you have identified an eligible property, submit your HomeKeeper online application.
+Applications are processed on a first come, first served basis and are time and date stamped upon receipt.
+Approval is at the discretion of the Program Administrator and is subject to available funds.

-A fully executed purchase and sale agreement for the eligible property, including any amendments
+Fully executed purchase and sale agreement (including any amendments).

 -